chenxiaolong/BCP/README.md

 ### Building from source

-BCPSample can be built like most other Android apps using Android Studio or the gradle command line.
+BCP can be built like most other Android apps using Android Studio or the gradle command line.

 To build the APK: